-When they asked me to be the legal author and owner of the book, my life would have been much easier if I could have simply explained that the words that I wrote down were texted to me by others who were a lot smarter than me.
+They asked me to be the legal author and owner of the book.
+My life would have been much easier if I could have simply explained that the words that I wrote down were texted to me by others who were a lot smarter than me.

-Because the book was the “sealed part” of the Book of Mormon, we had to present the story in the same way that Joseph Smith, Junnior [sic … I like this sic way of spelling his name] did.
+But noooooooooooooooo!
+Because the book was the “sealed part” of the Book of Mormon, we had to present the story in the same way that Joseph Smith, Junnior (sic … I like this sic way of spelling his name) did.
 The exact same way!

 That’s what your religious leaders have tricked you into believing.
-They trick you into believing that there is an invisible God in heaven who hears and answers your prayers, but will not reveal anything to you that is not personal, that might be something beneficial to the rest of the world.
-They tricked you into believing that if God has something to tell the world, He will do it through his chosen priesthood leaders: prophets, seers, popes, and priests … Right?
+They trick you into believing that there is an invisible God in heaven who hears and answers your prayers.
+They want you to believe that He will not reveal anything to you unless it is personal.
+They teach that He will not reveal anything to you that might be something beneficial to the rest of the world.
+They trick you into believing that if God has something to tell the world, He will do it through His chosen priesthood leaders—prophets, seers, popes, and priests … Right?

-They have tricked you into believing that if God was going to reveal the sealed part of God’s Book of Mormon to the world, God would not do it through somebody from Joe’s Bar and Grill … Right?
+They have tricked you into believing that if God was going to reveal the sealed part mentioned in God’s Book of Mormon to the world, God would not do it through somebody from Joe’s Bar and Grill … Right?

 GRANDPA: Do you know from whom your religious leaders are receiving their information?
 From their own egos, from Lucifer, the devil whom they teach you to fear and avoid by staying faithful to them, paying your tithing, and doing what they tell you to do.